-She was there in about ten minutes and I buzzed her up.
-She was, frankly, horrified at my living conditions.
+She was there in about ten minutes, and I buzzed her up.
+She was horrified at my living conditions.
 But resigned herself with an “it is what it is.”
 Erin, on the other hand, thought it was great.
 Freedom and independence.

-We went to an Italian place nearby and I had one of those small pizzas—“I’ve gotten used to how they do pizza in New York”—and they had salads.
+We went to an Italian place nearby and I had one of those small pizzas, and they had salads.

 Erin had looked at Fordham that morning and a couple of other colleges the day before.
 She didn’t know if she wanted to come to New York.
 She still had a bunch closer to Chicago to consider.
 But the thing was that she seemed infinitely more mature than she was over Christmas.
-Perhaps I noticed it because I hadn’t seen her in almost nine months.
-Though I sensed something in our phone conversations since.
+Perhaps I noticed it because I had not seen her in almost nine months.

-I went with them on Saturday to visit Beth and Mel and the baby and both Mom and Erin cried.
+I went with them on Saturday to visit Beth and Mel and the baby.
 The three had moved to a two-bedroom in Prospect Heights, a major upgrade from the bungalow in Bushwick.
 Mom and Erin were heading home in the morning.
 But it was, well, comfortable and homey.
 Mom arranged for a car to take them to their hotel and then me up to my apartment.